Backlynk

 Tier 3: Volume, Diversity, and NAP Consistency

-These platforms contribute to local authority, NAP consistency, and referring domain count.
-Individual link equity is modest, but the collective effect on entity recognition is meaningful.
-Use Backlynk's directory submission service to systematically build across this tier.
+These platforms contribute to local visibility, NAP consistency, and referring-domain diversity.
+Individual link equity is uncertain, but the collective brand-data consistency can be useful when the sources are legitimate and relevant.
+Use Backlynk's directory submission service to systematically build across this tier without publishing the private operating inventory.

 Social & Creative: Pinterest (DA 95), Tumblr (DA 95), Flickr (DA 91), SoundCloud (DA 94)